fulin426/Color-Pic/README.md

 ![Screenshots](./client/public/ExampleAnalyze.png)

 ## How it works
 The Color Pic application uses image recognition from [Clarifai](https://www.clarifai.com/) to predict what the dominant colors are in a given picture.
 The colors are then sent to [Colormind](http://colormind.io/) to generate a suggested color palette, it searches for colors that work well together.
-This works in a semi-random way, so hit regenerate to see a different color set each time.
+The palettes are generated in a semi-random way.
+The app also uses [React Color](https://casesandberg.github.io/react-color/) for color adjustments.

 ## Technology

-React, Redux, Semantic UI, Axios, [React Color](https://casesandberg.github.io/react-color/), JWT, Node.js, Express, MongoDB
+React, Redux, Semantic UI, Axios, JWTs, Node.js, Express, MongoDB

 ## API Info